 For more information about these countries, read my post about Mortality Rates by Country.

-Below are the per capita rates for confirmed cases in the 14 countries I cover in this post.
+Below are the per capita rates for confirmed cases and deaths in the 15 countries I cover in this post on April 30, 2020.
 Keep in mind that these are confirmed cases, as are all the numbers in this post.
 The true infection rate will be higher.
-These per capita values are based on the March 30th data.
+These per capita values are based on the April 30th data.
 Countries that have an upward slope in the cumulative cases graph will have increasing per capita values over time.
+These numbers give a sense of the relative impact COVID-19 has had on these countries in terms of cases and deaths while factoring in their population sizes.

 Western Countries and the Coronavirus